Caleb-Stripes/pets-amok/README.md

 Insure that robot pets can't be fed or watered and organic pets cannot be oiled or charged

+Review that all variables are properly encapsulated

+Review that all methods have correct visibility modifiers

+Code in an over-all health variable based on the other statistics of the animals

 Current Code Objectives
 ***********************